 Before proceeding with the electrical connections, be certain that the voltage, frequency and phase corresponds to that specified on the furnace rating plate.
-For single furnace application, maximum over-current protection is 15 amperes.
+For single furnace application, maximum overcurrent protection is 15 amperes.

 Use a separate fused branch electrical circuit containing a properly sized fuse or circuit breaker.
-Route this circuit directly from the main switch box to an electrical disconnect that is readily accessible and located within site of the furnace.
+Run this circuit directly from the main switch box to an electrical disconnect that is readily accessible and located near the furnace.
 Connect from the electrical disconnect to the junction box on the left side of the furnace, inside the blower compartment.
 For the proper connection, refer to the appropriate wiring diagram located on the inside cover of the furnace control box and in these instructions.